If you’re multi-tasking, click here for an audio version:

 Could this mean those on the left are finally moving beyond the five stages of grief and actually dealing with the loss of the 2016 Presidential election?

 Probably not.
-But it is refreshing to see some on the left have a brief, momentary brush with reality.We value your comments!
-Please weigh in on our comment section below.
+But it is refreshing to see some on the left have a brief, momentary brush with reality.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com